Esty-8/sell-cycle/README.md

 - **dj_database_url:** A library that simplifies the connection to PostgreSQL databases through URL configuration.
 - **psycopg2:** The database adapter that enables communication with PostgreSQL databases.
 - **Cloudinary:** Utilized for storing and managing images used throughout the application.
-- **Summernote:** Integrated for rich text editing capabilities in the "ADDITIONAL TEXT" field when users create or edit bookings.
 - **Django Allauth:** Employed to manage user registration and authentication processes effectively.
 - **Django Crispy Forms:** Facilitates cleaner and more efficient form rendering.
 - **jQuery:** Utilized to enhance user interactions by fading out alert messages smoothly.